Contact Tracing and Isolation Capacity

 Time from COVID-19 positive test result to:

-- isolation of the person who tested positive (24 hours or less)
+- case investigation and isolation (24 hours or less)

-In these graphs downward trend is the desired development.
+In these graphs a downward trend is the desired development.
 NM aims to have contact tracing times as low as possible.
-Beginning 5/16, DOH will report median hours as a result of data generated from updated methodology.
+Beginning 5/16, DOH began reporting median hours as a result of data generated from updated methodology.